maltaisn/game-console/sw/README.md

 like filling sound track buffers and power management.
 Callbacks are called to give control to the app, for updating, drawing, power management events, etc. Some MCU interrupts are forwarded to a callback.
+The bootloader currently has support for up to 32 different apps, but this is easily changed.

 The bootloader also has several functions marked as noinline to allow them to be called from the app and save on code size.
 This is a bit unwiedly but there seemed to be no alternative short of